secano97/integration-manager-test/README.md

 ## Architecture

-The project follows a clean architecture approach with the following components:
+The project follows a clean architecture and SOLID approach with the following components:

 - **Factory Pattern**: Creates appropriate parser instances based on configuration
 - **BaseParser Interface**: Defines the contract that all parsers must implement